 Mazurkas, Op 24 are a set of four Mazurkas for solo piano by Frédéric Chopin.
 The set was composed and published in 1836.
 Mazurka in C major is essentially a kind of folkloric cliché: a folk provenance can be found in all its themes.

 The Piano Sonata No 10, Op.
 70, was written by Alexander Scriabin in 1913.
 It was his final work in this form.
 The piece is highly chromatic and atonal like Scriabin’s other late works.

 La valse, poème chorégraphique pour orchestre (a choreographic poem for orchestra), is a work written by Maurice Ravel between February 1919 and 1920.

 The Piano Concerto in A Minor, Op.
-54 was completed in the year 1845 and is the only piano concerto written by the German Romantic composer Robert Schumann.
-The work was premiered in Dresden on December 4, 1845.
+54, was completed in the year 1845 and is the only piano concerto written by Robert Schumann who had earlier worked on several piano concerti who were never completed.

 In 1834, Frédéric Chopin wrote an Andante Spianato in G Major, for piano solo, which he added to the start of the Grande Polonaise Brillante in E-flat Major and joined the two parts with a fanfare-like sequence.

 Concerto in F is a composition by George Gershwin for solo piano and orchestra which is closer in form to a traditional concerto than the earlier jazz-influenced Rhapsody in Blue.

 The Gymnopédie No. 1 is part of Gymnopédies, three piano compositions written by French composer and pianist Erik Satie and published in Paris starting in 1888.